Rapport: what it is and how to use it in everyday life

 To establish rapport effectively, it is important to consider some key elements:

 In the sales context, the rapport plays a crucial role.
-When salespeople are able to build a trusting relationship with customers, the chances of closing deals increase significantly.
-Here are some tips for using the rapport in sales:
+Therefore, when salespeople can build a trusting relationship with customers, the chances of closing deals increase significantly.
+Some tips for using rapport in sales:

 Show genuine interest:

 Show genuine interest in your customers.
 Ask open-ended questions about their interests, needs, and concerns.
-Then, listen carefully to their answers and show empathy.
+Also, listen carefully to their answers and show empathy.

 Find common interests:

 Try to discover shared interests.
-If you have hobbies, common values or experiences, mention this to establish a deeper connection.
+After all, if you have hobbies, common values or experiences, mention this to establish a deeper connection.

 Communicate effectively:

-Adjust your communication to suit your client’s style.
-Some clients may prefer a more formal approach, while others may enjoy relaxed conversation.
-So, adapt to build a rapport more solid.
+Adjust your communication to the client's style.
+Some clients may prefer a more formal approach, while others may enjoy relaxed conversations.
+Therefore, adapt to build a rapport more solid.

 Be aware of body language:

-Observe the customer’s body language and adjust your own accordingly.
-This includes things like maintaining eye contact, using gestures that match the customer’s, and adapting your posture.
-This technique is called mirroring, and it helps you build rapport with the other person.
+Observe the client's body language and adjust your own accordingly.
+This includes maintaining eye contact, using gestures that match the client's, and adapting your posture.
+This is the cornerstone of mirroring, which helps you build rapport with the other person.

 Be authentic:

-While it’s important to tailor your communication to the customer, always be authentic.
-Not only is it wrong to fake it, but customers can sense when someone is being fake.
-So show who you genuinely are and build a relationship of trust.
+While it's important to tailor your communication to the client, always be authentic.
+After all, not only is it wrong to fake it, but clients can sense when someone is being disingenuous.
+So, show your genuine self and build a relationship of trust.

 Solve problems:

-Show that you are willing to help customers solve their problems and meet their needs.
+Show that you're willing to help customers solve their problems and meet their needs.
 Focus on how your product or service can benefit them.

 Follow the client:

-After you make a sale, continue to build the rapport following up with the customer.
-Check to see if they are satisfied with their purchase and if they have any questions or concerns.
+After you make a sale, continue to build the rapport Follow up with the customer.
+This way, check if they are satisfied with their purchase and if they have any questions or concerns.

 Remember the details:

 Write down important information about customers, such as their names, preferences, and purchase history.
-This shows that you value the relationship and care about them as individuals.
+Above all, this will demonstrate that you value the relationship and care about them as individuals.

 Be patient:

 Build a rapport Building a solid relationship can take time.
-Don’t rush to close a sale.
-Instead, focus on building a lasting relationship and successful sales will follow naturally.
+So, don't rush to close a sale.
+Instead, focus on building a lasting relationship, and successful sales will follow naturally.

 Practice empathy: